asavinov/prosto/README.md

 )
 ```

 The user-defined function in this example returns a `pandas` data frame with in-memory sales data.
-In the general case, the data could be loaded from a CSV file or database.
+In a more realistic case, the data could be loaded from a CSV file or database.
 This data frame has to contain all attributes declared for this table.

 Other table operations like `project`, `product` and `filter` allow for processing table data from already existing input tables which in turn could be populated using other operations.